 Completion of non-credit certificate programs cannot be applied towards a UBC degree or credit diploma at this time.
 However prior learning assessment policies vary by institution, so it is worth looking into this for any institution you are considering.

 To earn the UBC Certificate in Project Management, you must successfully complete the requirements for each module or course, including team and individual assignments, and achieve a pass or grade of at least 60%.

-How many times is the Part-time Core Program offered each year?
+How many times is the Part-time Blended Program offered each year?

 It is offered two times per year; in the Fall term starting in September and in the Winter term starting in February/March.

 How many hours a week do I need to set aside for in-class course work and independent study?

 Students can expect to devote eight to ten hours a week to their studies in the Blended Program.